clerk/clerk-docs/CONTRIBUTING.md

 sanity-slug:
 ---
 ```
-These pages will be updated when they are migrated over!
+These pages will be updated when they are migrated to MDX.
+Until then, if you would like to request an edit, please create an issue and we will make sure to incorporate your feedback.

 ## Project setup